Here’s what’s happening in York, Chester, Lancaster counties

 Volunteers

-▪ Hospice & Community Care will offer a Resale Shop volunteer training sessions april 6 in Rock Hill and Lancaster.
-In Rock Hill, 10 a.m.-noon at Hospice & Community Care Resale Shop, 784 South Heckle Blvd.
+▪ Hospice & Community Care Resale Shop volunteer training sessions April 6 in Rock Hill and Lancaster.
+In Rock Hill, 10 a.m.-noon at Hospice & Community Care Resale Shop, 784 S. Heckle Blvd.
 In Lancaster, 2-4 p.m. at Hospice & Community Care Resale Shop, 121 S. Main St. Volunteers help with receiving, sorting and pricing, and helping customers.
 Flexible volunteer hours and schedules.
 Register: 803-329-1500.

-▪ Carolina Copy Cats, a group of senior performers who lip-sync show tunes and other popular songs, is looking for volunteers to join the group.
-The group needs performers, technical and backstage workers.
-The popular group performs at events in fall and spring.
-Details: 803-548-0650 or 803-547-4898.

 Classes

-▪ Free shag lessons for ages 8-20, 7-8 p.m.
-Fridayat Celebrations Lounge at Ramada Inn, Rock Hill.
-Sponsored by the Rock Hill Shag Club and taught by competitive junior shaggers.
-Parents welcome.
-Details: 803-242-6104 or shagdeb@comporium.net.
+▪ St John’s United Methodist Church will offer line dance classes 7-8 p.m.
+Tuesdays in April with Bill and April Bragg at the church on Oakland Avenue, Rock Hill.
+All ages and dance levels are invited.
+Cost is $20 a person with proceeds going to the youth of the church.
+Come early to register.
+Details: 803-372-1315 or pathollisgrant@cs.com.

-▪ Lake Wylie Shag Club offers Carolina Shag lessons and line-dance lessons Tuesdays at Fort Mill Moose Lodge, 1676 Harris Road, Fort Mill.
+▪ Lake Wylie Shag Club offers Carolina shag and line-dance lessons Tuesdays at Fort Mill Moose Lodge, 1676 Harris Road, Fort Mill.
 Line dance lesson begin at 6 p.m., shag lessons at 7:30 p.m.
 Open dance floor at 8 p.m.
 Cover charge, $1.
 Details: lakewylieshagclub.com.

 Reunions